 How to get involved

-Please get in touch here to receive your gender training resources and start fundraising with your school for CARE.
+Please contact Helen at firstname.lastname@example.org to receive our FREE gender teaching resources and start fundraising with your school today!

 What’s more, as part of our Help Her Live, Learn and Earn appeal, the UK government will double your fundraising for any event taking place before April 22nd, so all your hard work will help even MORE women and girls!